josecamachop/MEDA-Toolbox/README.md

 The MEDA Toolbox can be used to analyze normal size data sets (several hundreds of observations times several hundreds of variables)
 There is also an extension of the toolbox for large data sets, with millions of items, under folder toolbox/bigData.

-The MEDA Toolbox is expected to work on Octave.

 Please, acknowledge the use of this software by referencing: "Camacho, J., Pérez, A., Rodríguez, R., Jiménez-Mañas, E. Multivariate Exploratory Data Analysis (MEDA) Toolbox.
 Chemometrics and Intelligent Laboratory Systems, 2015, 143: 49-57, available at https://github.com/CoDaSLab/MEDA-Toolbox".
 Please check the documentation of the routines for more related references.

 Please, note that the software is provided "as is" and we do not accept any responsibility or liability.
 Should you find any bug or have suggestions, please contact josecamacho@ugr.es